noemaresearch/pinboard/README.md

 $ pin add README.md src/pinboard pyproject.toml
 Added 3 new item(s) to the pinboard.

+# Add a tmux session to the pinboard.
-$ pin rm pyproject.toml
+$ pin term my-session
-Removed 1 item(s) from the pinboard.
+Added 1 new term(s) to the pinboard.

 $ pin ls
 Pinned items:
 - [File] /path/to/README.md
 - [Directory] /path/to/src/pinboard
+- [Term] my-session

+# Remove some items
+$ pin rm my-session pyproject.toml
+Removed 2 item(s) from the pinboard.

 # Format files as a unified string for external prompting.
 $ pin cp